qwifi/qwifi-emulation/README.md

 ===============

 1. Checkout repo
-2. Initialize and update subrepo:
+2. Initialize and update FreeRADIUS configuration subrepo ("git submodule init" and "git submodule update")
-	$ git submodule init
-	$ git submodule update

 Usage
 ===============

 Run "sudo make emulate" to put the laptop in emulation mode.
-To return to normality, run "make normal"
+To return to normality, run "sudo make normal"